 - Wetland and Water Resource Management

-The programs can be completed entirely online and are available to on-campus students as well.
+The programs can be completed entirely online (with the exception of Global Agroecology, which includes a required international experience) and are available to on-campus students as well.
 The distance learning delivery mode allows students in remote locations to complete course assignments and communicate with faculty and other students anywhere and in their own time.
 The program maintains the high academic standards of the University of Florida.

 The certificate programs are designed for scientists, extension agents, consultants and others for professional development and continued education.
 Individuals working in, or interested in learning more about, soil and water resource management can become certified in a body of knowledge in these specializations without formally pursuing graduate degrees if they so desire.
 These certificate programs are not to be confused with certification programs.
 The certificates are awarded by the University of Florida and also designated on the student's UF transcript.